 For most practitioners, patient financing is never a topic high on the list to focus on.
 You’d much rather stick to wellness, and how to provide the best care for your patients.
 However, as out-of-pocket costs continue to rise, it’s something that’s on their minds, and better to be discussed sooner versus later.
 Today we discuss four reasons why patient financing is something to handle upfront, rather than post-care.

 We’ll start with the most obvious reason – conversion.
-While we know you likely don’t think of your practice and patient base in these terms, from a business perspective you rely on converting patients and patient procedures.
+While we know you likely don’t think of your organization and patient base in these terms, from a business perspective you rely on converting patients and patient procedures.
 When patients elect not to move forward with a procedure, that’s tangible revenue and opportunity lost.
-Having the financing conversation upfront, and offering options like our Curae solution can increase conversion, resulting in real dollars for your practice.
+Having the financing conversation upfront, and offering options like our Curae solution can increase conversion, resulting in real dollars for your health system.

 A good user experience in just about any other industry is often defined by predicting a customer’s need before they realize they even have it.
 It’s what has made iconic products like the iPhone so successful in the “experience economy” we’re in now; who knew we wanted so much computing power in our phones until it was readily available?
 At the early stages of the patient cycle, many patients may not be thinking about financing, but addressing it prior to becoming a tension can have a significant benefit.

 Building off the customer experience point above, today’s consumers are looking for providers who approach their needs more holistically, versus simply filling a single one.
 It’s a byproduct of patients picking up a greater portion of the tab – higher expectations of what they get in return.
 Offering financing options shows your patients that you’re looking out for not only their health and well-being from a medical perspective but beyond as well.